elishaukpong/hackerrank-problem-solving/README.md

 This repo contains my solution to the hacker rank challenges I have solved.
 You can submit a PR that highlights a different approach to solving.

+The solutions will be updated daily and is for personal learning.

 Each problem has an information file and the solution file e.g `staircase.md` and `staircase.php`